-However, with approximately 3,000 Australians dying or sustaining injury whilst on holidays every year, it is important to know what your rights are and what steps are available to you if an accident occurs.
+Every day airports and docks are swarming with holiday-goers who are arriving home or heading off on a well-deserved holiday.
+However, with approximately 3,000 Australians dying or sustaining injury whilst on holidays every year, it is important to know what to do if an accident occurs and what your rights and entitlements are.

 Injuries sustained on a cruise ship, or whilst holidaying abroad